mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

     # Here are all the project parameters which can be overriden (optional)
     pull:
+      environments:
+        # Whether or not to monitor project environments & their deployments
+        # (optional, default: true)
+        enabled: true

+        # Filter environments to include
+        # (optional, default: "^prod")
+        regexp: "^prod"

       refs:
         # Filter refs (branches/tags only) to include
         # (optional, default: "^main|master$" -- main or master branch)